"Why would anyone visit a Naturopath"; biased skeptics against natural therapies would ask.

 Anxiety, depression and stress ..
 NOW WHAT?

 Other health conditions in epidemic proportions which respond well to Naturopathic care are; anxiety - depression and stress.
 Is your GP sitting down with you and teaches you stress management or supports you with evidence based herbal remedies?
 Yes?
-Fantastic, you seem to be consulting a holistic GP, stay with him or her.
+Fantastic, you seem to be consulting a holistic GP, stay with them.
 Otherwise see a Naturopath.

 In case of CANCER, whatever you do to help yourself, always consult your Medical Doctor.